 The answer to this question may lie in building a community of loyal and devoted users.
 To do that, you need a platform that’s engaging, fast-paced, and commands authority.
 What better option for that is there than using social media?

 Let’s look at the most interesting ways to build a successful community for your mobile app using social media.

-But first, recognize benefits of having a community for your mobile app:
+But first, recognize the benefits of having a community for your mobile app:

 - It helps enhance your user’s app experience.
 The informal platform offers a great way for marketers to bounce ideas, take feedback, and better their app.
 It’s always smart to get feedback from users before their review hits the app store.

 - Communities bring a sense of familiarity to the user, increasing the stickiness of your app.
 An engaged community also builds trust.

 - Trust brings more users to your app!

 - An engaged community also ensures organic growth.
 Since communities are driven by word-of-mouth, it helps others discover your app.>

 There are several reasons for app marketers to focus on building communities, and a lot of it will depend on how each marketer wants to leverage their own.
 There are tons of ways to connect.